New Year's Eve Chicago: Fireworks, party and safety preparations underway

 "I think we got some flutes over there.
 We got a party pack, filled with hats and some horns.
 Just to make some noise to bring in the New Year," said Adonis Holmes.

 And who can forget champagne?
-Binny's in River North bustled with people like Cheryl Grant, dealt with th edifficul task of grabbing the booze for their New Year's Eve celebrations.
+Binny's in River North bustled with people like Cheryl Grant, dealt with the difficult task of grabbing the booze for their New Year's Eve celebrations.

 "We are stocking up on the essentials.
 We do the fun stuff, the adult beverages, as I like to say.
 And they do the food, so it all works out perfectly," she said.